SONYASONAY/ai-companion/README.md

 3) Need for consistent, non-intrusive emotional check-ins

-4) Lack of tools for tracking mental well-being over time
+4) Lack of tools for tracking mental wellbeing over time

 **How is it used?**

 The AI-Companion works through a simple chat interface like mobile or web.
 Users are greeted daily with a check in prompt like “How are you feeling today?”
 They can write freely, and the AI analyzes sentiment and keywords to detect emotional states.
-Based on input, it may:
+Based on input, it may

 1) Recommend breathing exercises or journal prompts